jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 _"Cinderella, you can't try on the glass slipper, because I'm the mother, and I say only my daughters can be a princess."_
 _"Cinderella, your pain is invalid, do what you're told to do."_

 We can't understand a word of oak tree, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions.
-Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons like racism, sexism, elitism, and other bullshit about why some people shouldn't reach for them told by antagoinsts like the stepmother who don't have to admit evolution has toppled the technological power structure that gave them their edge.
+Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons like racism, sexism, elitism, and other bullshit about why some people shouldn't reach for levers of power told by antagoinsts like the stepmother who don't have to admit evolution has toppled the technological power structure that gave them their edge.

 Today, our society's huge Industral Age ideological echo chambers exist to fight evolution.